-Size of range area In systems where birds are primarily managed on range, the minimum space required is 2.5 acres for every thousand birds.
-The perimeter of the range should be within 400 yards of the house.
-If rotational grazing is used, a minimum of 1/6 of the total range area should be should be available at any one time.
+In systems where birds are primarily managed on range, the minimum space required is 2.5 acres for every thousand birds.
+The perimeter of the range should be within 400 yards of the closest door to the hen house.
+If a documented rotational grazing plan is used, a minimum of 1/5 of the total range area should be available at any one time.

 To protect hens from excessively cold temperatures or other adverse weather conditions, a shelter must be accessible that is of sufficient size to accommodate all hens.
 The shelter must also provide sufficient protection from wind, rain, and snow.
 In areas where excessive heat may be a problem, a shaded area that has sufficient space so that hens do not have to crowd together, risking further heat stress, must be accessible to the birds.